 5. Electronic devices are strictly prohibited in this class.
-Notes must be taken by pen and paper only. (please see college policy at below)
+Notes must be taken by pen and paper only.
+The participation component (10%) of the overall course grade will be determined using the phone receptacle; students will be required to insert their phones at the beginning of each class in their designated slots to receive the participation/attendance marks. (please see college policy at below)